Last Updated on January 24, 2021 by

 For Safe Connection Of The Generator To Your House

 Extension wires can sometimes cause back feed which increases the risk of electrocution.
-If not properly fixed, the wires can also cause a fire that can destroy your property, lead to injury, or even death.
+If not properly fixed, the wires can also cause a fire that can destroy your property, and lead to injury, or even death.

 Helps To Power Your Home In Case Of An Emergency